marknotton/configs/README.md

 ```js
 const config = require('gulp-config-grabber')();
 ```
+You can define the 'environment location' and 'default site' settings in your root config.json too.

+Default site can be defined as 'default-site' or 'default'.

+Default environment path can be defined as 'devPath' or nested in 'paths/dev'.

 To distinguish what config file Gulp should use, pass in an arguments flag that matches all or part of your site directory.
 ```js